What is Long Unwinding: Is Long Unwinding Good or Bad?

 5. Increase in Short Interest

-Long Unwinding is Good or Bad?
+Long Unwinding is Good or Bad, Let’s Find Out!

 Long unwinding isn’t inherently good or bad; it’s more like a reflection of what’s happening in the market.